 This research's prime aim was to identify some of the sources of economic growth, among countries.
 It was important to stress a distinction between analytical results and policy implications, as analytical results might not easily be translated into straight forward policy conclusions.
-The countries which adapt their specialization pattern in direction of fast-growing sectors, grew faster than average of countries, seems to suggest that there was some room for active technology and industrial policies, attempting to influence specialization pattern both in trade and technology were known to be very stable over time.
+The countries which adapt their specialization pattern in direction of fast-growing sectors, grew faster than average of countries, seems to suggest that there was some room for active technology and industrial policies, attempting to influence specialization patterns of countries, even though it was a 'stylized fact' that specialization pattern both in trade and technology were known to be very stable over time.
 However, as it was a 'stylized fact' that technological innovation involves fundamental uncertainty.
 It might be difficult (if not impossible) to predict precisely which sectors were going to grow fastest.